Kaempferia rotunda

-K. rotunda is found in various parts of India and adjoining regions, but seldom in the wild.
+K. rotunda is found in various parts of India and adjoining regions, but rarely in the wild.
 The plant is groomed in small herbal nurseries for applications in medicine preparation.
 As its Sanskrit name bhumi champa (bloom from within earth) implies, the indigo-coloured flower shoots from within the soil.
 In fact, the flower emerges much in advance of the whitish leafy shoot.
 The flower and leaf are never seen at the same time.

 The flower contains the toxin benzyl benzoate used to make ointments to treat scabies.
 It has potential antioxidant effects.